backstage/backstage/docs/cli/commands.md

 Note that even when injecting configuration at runtime, it is not possible to change the base path of the app.
-For example, if you at build time have `app.baseUrl` set to `http://dev-app.com/my-app`, you're can change that to `https://prod-app.com/my-app`, but not to `https://prod-app.com`, as that would change the path.
+For example, if you at build time have `app.baseUrl` set to `http://dev-app.com/my-app`, you can change that to `https://prod-app.com/my-app`, but not to `https://prod-app.com`, as that would change the path.